ywarezk/academeez/libs/prd/homepage.md

 3. `Learn to be an expert frontend, backend, devops`

 Bellow the text we have 2 call for actions:
 - Primary CFA: Start learning button that will direct him to the courses page
+if the user already start learning before this button should be `Continue learning React` which will restore the user to the same spot he left.
 - Secondery CFA: Play button of a video explaining about the site

 ## 2. Courses section